Authentic olive oil is the only olive oil that you should consume.

-Semifine Virgin Olive Oil
+Semi-fine Virgin Olive Oil

-When olive oils are considered unfit for human consumption because of acidity levels greater than 3.3% or because they have an unpleasant
+When olive oils are considered unfit for human consumption because their acidity levels are greater than 3.3% or because they have an unpleasant

 These olive oils are tasteless, odorless, and will have an acidity level of 0.3% or less.